-In our last species comparison we compared our resident Bryde's whales with sei whales.
-This time, we are look at how our Winter visitors, the pygmy blue whales size up to the Bryde's whales.
+In our last species comparison we compared our resident Bryde’s whales with sei whales.
+This time, we are look at how our winter visitors, the pygmy blue whales size up to the Bryde’s whales.

+Want to know what a blue whale looks like?
 Pygmy blue whales look very similar to their larger relatives.
-However compared to Bryde's whales, besides their length and weight, there are many subtle differences which help us tell the two apart.
+However compared to Bryde’s whales, besides their length and weight, there are many subtle differences which help us tell the two apart.

-Dorsal fin - The dorsal fin of the Bryde's whale is much taller and larger than the pygmy blue whales which is much smaller.
+- Dorsal fin: The dorsal fin of the Bryde’s whale is much taller and larger than the pygmy blue whales which is much smaller.

-Body colour - Pygmy blue whales, like other blue whales, have a light coloured skin which can appear blue-grey in certain lights.
-Bryde's whales are much darker.
+- Body colour: Pygmy blue whales, like other blue whales, have a light coloured skin which can appear blue-grey in certain lights.
+Bryde’s whales are much darker.